Calamixy/pyDNA/README.md

 # pyDNA
-pyDNA is a quick Python program I made, feel free to modify it and make it better! :-)
+pyDNA is a small Python project I made, feel free to modify it and make it better! :-)

 **Features**
 * DNA to RNA conversion